mindee/devrel/content/writing/documentation.md

 Alternatively, if you want to do it yourself

 - Create a PR in the [documentation repository](https://github.com/mindee/documentation)
-- Once the PR is approved and merged, it will be automatically updated on README.io within a couple of minutes.
+- Once the PR is approved and merged, it will be automatically updated on README.io within a couple of minutes (time for GitHub to fire the Action + time to synchronize).
+- If you don't see your update in the documentation, please check the [Synchronize README.io documentation with GitHub Action](https://github.com/mindee/documentation/actions/workflows/readme-sync.yml) to see if anything is wrong.

 It's that simple!